 The Family We Choose

-The reality is that our family is not the families into which we were born.
+The reality is that our family is not the family into which we were born.
 Our family is the people who we have met over the years who have come beside us with love.
 Some we met in our childhood, some in high school, while others we met more recently.
 They stretch all across the nation and the world.
-While our blood has demonstrated malice and indifference our chosen family has shown us great love both materially and emotionally.
-The words of encouragement, concern, and the constant reminders of God’s truths have been truly encouraging.
+While our blood has demonstrated malice and indifference, our chosen family has shown us great love both materially and emotionally.
+The words of encouragement and concern along with the constant reminders of God’s truths have been truly encouraging.
 Their love has been felt and we thank them for that.

 Because of the issues outlined in my Birthday Lamentation, our Christmas was a unique one for us.
 There was no tree, no lights, no opening presents.
 There was no extended family.
-We had hoped to have my father with us on Christmas but my siblings, who had him for Thanksgiving and all the Holidays last year would only agree to a visitation that required me to spend eight hours on the road, my Dad in the car for four hours, all while only allowing him to visit with my children for a stretch of just three hours.
+We had hoped to have my father with us on Christmas but my siblings, who had him for Thanksgiving and all the Holidays last year would only agree to an equitable visitation schedule.
+They only approved a schedule that would require me to spend eight hours driving and only give my children a short visit with their grandfather.

 A Lifestyle of Love